Adsorption of volatiles on dust grains in protoplanetary disks: Ab-initio adsorption energy calculations

 \subsection{Adsorption onto Silicates}

 In comparison to carbonaceous grains, silicate compositions are recognized to be considerably more complex.
 To maintain model tractability while preserving physical relevance, iron-poor enstatite \chem{MgSiO_3} (Pnma space group using the Materials Project data, see also \citealt{MatProj}) is selected as a proxy for magnesium silicate substrates.
 This choice is motivated by the abundance of magnesium, which among alkali and alkaline earth metals in the ISM and PPDs, typically matches silicon abundance levels.
-To emulate astronomical silicate formation conditions, hydrogen atoms are added to exposed oxygen atoms on model silicate surfaces, following procedures analogous to those employed for amorphous carbon.
 The details of silicate substrate model construction are explained in Appendix~\ref{sec:apdx-carbon-silicate}.